TheCodingPianoman/RandomFlickrImageWidget/README.md

 * the interval in which a new image will be pull out of the albums of your account
 * the target resolution you would like your images to be loaded with.
 Hint: in order to save cellular data consumption, you may reduce the indicator.
 But by reducing the images will look way less sharp.
 * Whether or not to present the titles of the images that are pulled from an album.
 In some cases you do not want so see that IMG_123.jpg is currently presentd if you did not fill in reasonable titles to your images when uploading.

+## How to contribute
+If you would like to contribute to this project, feel free to add issues with feature requests or bugs you found.
+I will review and consider including ideas with one of the next milestones.
+If you would like to actively contributing to this project, feel free to send me pull requests with ideas or bug fixes.
+If you fixed a bug mentioned under issues, please refer to the issue ID in your commit, so I can keep track of issues you want to contribute to.